siddhpatil6/AndroidInterview-Questions/README.md

 # AndroidInterview-Questions
 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/F1F1J3S3)

+# can we create instance of abstract class?
+No, you cannot create an instance of an abstract class because it does not have a complete implementation.
+The purpose of an abstract class is to function as a base for subclasses.
+It acts like a template, or an empty or partially empty structure, you should extend it and build on it before you can use it.

 # Lateinit versus lazy
 At first, lateinit var and by lazy {...} sound quite similar.
 However, there are significant differences between the two of them: <br>